 Windsor's budgetary performance is strong in our opinion.
 The town had slight operating surpluses of 0.7% of expenditures in the general fund and of 0.7% across all governmental funds in fiscal 2016.
-General fund operating results have been stable over the past three years, with a result of 2.2% in 2015 and 0.3% in 2014.
+General fund operating results of the town have been stable over the last three years, with a result of 2.2% in 2015 and a result of 0.3% in 2014.

 In fiscal 2016, Windsor realized an operating surplus of nearly \$766,000, or 0.7% of general fund expenditures.
 For analytical consistency, we adjusted out approximately \$7.6 million for recurring transfers into other governmental funds for capital expenditures and debt service from the general fund.
 Management attributes the operating surplus largely to better-than-budgeted property tax collections, building permit fees and conveyance fees, which totaled \$853,000 over budget.
-At the same time, the town realized lower-than-budgeted expenditures, including cost savings from salary savings, vacant positions, and savings in the storm budget.
+At the same time, the town realized lower-than-budgeted expenditures, including cost savings from salary savings, vacant positions, as well as savings in the storm budget.

 Management expects to close fiscal 2017 with a surplus and expects to add to the fund balance.
-General fund revenues are projected to exceed budget by at least \$1.2 million owing to better-than-budgeted property tax collections and building fees and a one-time delinquent property tax sale.
+General fund revenues are projected to exceed budget by \$1.2 million owing to better-than-budgeted property tax collections and building fees and a one-time delinquent property tax sale.
 In addition, on the expenditure side, management expects expenditure savings of about \$472,000 due to vacant positions.

-Windsor's electorate will vote on a proposed fiscal 2018 budget during a town-wide referendum on June 6, 2017.
-Management noted that there is some uncertainty regarding the state's proposed budget and we note that there are potential decreases in education cost-sharing grants and the potential for Windsor to have to pay into the Connecticut Teachers Retirement System.
-The preliminary 2018 budget accounts for this, but management notes that the potential decrease in state aid might be less than initially anticipated.
-Management is looking at various actions to reduce expenditures, including increasing the mill rate as well as appropriating a small portion of reserves.
-It historically sets aside the general fund reserve for general fund stabilization, but the town typically recovers the majority of this appropriation.
+Windsor's electorate will vote on a proposed fiscal 2018 budget during a town-wide referendum in May 2017.
+Management noted that there is some uncertainty regarding the state proposed budget and we note that there are potential decreases in education cost-sharing grants as well as the potential for Windsor to have to pay into the Connecticut Teachers Retirement System.
+This is accounted for in the preliminary 2018 budget.
+We note that management is looking at various actions to reduce expenditures, including increasing the mill rate as well as appropriating a small portion of reserves, or an estimated \$900,000.
+Management historically sets aside the general fund reserve for general fund stabilization, but the town typically recovers the majority of this appropriation.

 Furthermore, we believe Windsor maintains a stable and predictable revenue profile that is largely independent of state or federal funds.
 The town benefits from its high property tax base, which makes up more than 77.4% of total revenue.
-Tax collections have historically remained strong, with current collections exceeding 98.8% during the past five years.
-Intergovernmental sources represent the second-highest share of the general fund revenue, at 19.1%.
+Tax collections have historically remained strong with current collections exceeding 98.8% during the past five years.
+Intergovernmental sources represent the second highest share of the town's general fund revenue at 19.1%.